Normanby rail corridor construction update - June and July 2025

 • Earthworks and pavement construction around Bowen Bridge Road and the Northern Tunnel Portal

-• Surveying and investigating underground services, such as water, electricity, and gas
+• Installation of underground services, such as communications, water, electricity and gas

 • Track work and maintenance